 Kolan is known as the cradle of the famous Pag cheese.
 And in order to protect the quality and integrity of its products, the Association of Pag Cheese Producers was founded in 2005.
 On 12 April 2018, Pag cheese was awarded the title of protected designation of origin (a scheme for the whole European Union that protects products unique to certain geographical areas and which adhere to strict production techniques of a certain area and culture) in the Republic of Croatia.
 Another feature of the islands of Pag and Kolana are the dry stone walls.
 This artistic and functional style of construction was inscribed on the UNESCO list of intangible cultural heritage on November 28, 2018.
 According to some estimates, more than 60,000 kilometers of dry stone walls were built along the Croatian Adriatic coast and islands.
 This is an imposing network built, above all, by our people as markers of boundaries and demarcations of land.
 The sea, salt, sun and wind have given a special taste to everything built and produced in Kolan since time immemorial.
 On the island of Pag there are four cheese factories and a number of small family farms, plus other small producers who work from home.

-№404 in locations of Croatia
+№253 in Cities of Croatia